 3.2 Performance

-Java is an interpreted and compiled language, allowing it to ensure quick code execution and enhanced performance.
+- Java: Java is an interpreted and compiled language, enabling quick code execution on the JVM and improved performance.
 Its static typing and JIT compiler help Java developers build high-performance applications.
+It handles multithreading efficiently and uses system resources well, making it suitable for large, long-running applications where speed, stability, and consistent performance are important.

 3.3 Stability

-In Java, codes are subjected to compilation before running.
-If there are any errors in the program, the compilation process fails and returns errors.
-Thus, developers can know about the issues and vulnerabilities in their code before executing it in the production environment.
+- Java: In Java, code is compiled before execution.
+If there are any errors in the program, the compilation process fails and returns error messages.
+Thus, developers can know about the issues and Java vulnerabilities in their code before executing it in the production environment.
+Its strict rules, backward compatibility, and careful updates help ensure that older code continues to work with newer versions.
 As a result, Java code is better compiled, error-checked, reliable, and faster compared to Python.

-Meanwhile, Python is an interpretive programming language that doesn’t provide precompilation services.
+- Python: Python is an interpretive programming language that doesn’t provide precompilation.
 As a result, many errors hidden in the Python code are only detected during runtime, which can affect the app’s performance and possibly make user and business data vulnerable to cyberattacks.
+If your project relies on external libraries, the chances of stability issues are high.

 3.4 Portability